Are Pre-listing Home Inspections Worth It? Here’s What Sellers Need to Know

 How can a pre-listing home inspection benefit your sale?

-The main advantage of conducting a pre-listing home inspection is it allows you to identify issues and complete repairs before a buyer is involved.
+The main advantage of conducting a pre-listing home inspection is that it allows you to identify issues and complete repairs before a buyer is involved.
 Let’s take a look at how this and other benefits can accelerate the home sale process.

 Get ahead of repairs